Do you want to help your child achieve their dream of getting into medical or dental school?

 Learning a little about the exam yourself can help with this.

 Doing this together will help your child to create an organised plan.
 Having a second opinion means that they will be able to see what’s realistically possible in the time available.

 The UCAT is a high-pressure experience.
 It’s supposed to be challenging and there may be points when it feels too hard.

-Be supportive and encourage them to keep going even when they feel like they’re not improving.
+Be supportive and encourage your child to keep going even when they feel like they’re not improving.

 Interviews can be a stressful and challenging experience for a lot of students, so it’s important that your child feels supported throughout their journey.
 Here are some ways you can support your child:

-Current affairs forms an important part of interview prep.
+Current affairs forms an important part of interview preparation.
 Watching or reading the news together can make this part fun.